johncarlolopez/crowdfunder/README.md

 ### Project owners
 ___
   * **(Complete)** As a project owner, when I go to my project’s page, I should see a list of who has backed my project
-  * As a project owner, when I go to my project’s page, I should see a summary of how many rewards have been claimed
+  * **(Complete)** As a project owner, when I go to my project’s page, I should see a summary of how many rewards have been claimed
-  * As a project owner, when I create a new project, I should have the option of setting a limit for how many times a specific reward can be claimed
+  * **(Complete)** As a project owner, when I create a new project, I should have the option of setting a limit for how many times a specific reward can be claimed
   * **(Complete)** As a project owner I should be able to post updates on the progress of my project.
   * **(Complete)** As a backer, when I go to the page of a project I have backed, I should see all the updates from the owner in reverse chronological order
   * As a user, when I go to the page of a fully funded project that is past its deadline that I have not backed, I should only see updates about that project from before the funding deadline.
 Updates for funded projects that were made after funding ended are for backers’ (and the owner’s) eyes only.
-  * As a backer I should be able to leave a comment on a project I have backed
+  * **(Complete)** As a backer I should be able to leave a comment on a project I have backed
 ### Categories
 ___
   * **(Complete)** Add a category model (eg. technology, art) and the ability to create a project under a specific category